 Chief Michael Lyle reports that two Melrose Police Officers saved the life of a young boy after he suffered a serious leg injury Tuesday night.
 On Tuesday, Aug.
 4 at approximately 9:30 p.m., the Melrose Police Department was dispatched to the Winthrop Elementary for a reported leg injury.
 Officer Levi DiFranza and Sgt.
 Charles Byrne […]

 The following is a statement from Melrose Police Chief Michael L. Lyle regarding the wording of a roadway electronic message sign in Melrose:

-Chief Michael L. Lyle and the Melrose Police Department would like to remind residents of the upcoming hands-free law for drivers.
+MELROSE — As the Fourth of July and summer celebrations approach, Chief Michael Lyle and the Melrose Police Department would like to remind residents that the use of fireworks is illegal in Massachusetts.